-The Midland-to-ECHO 1 pipeline originates at our Midland terminal and extends 418 miles to our Sealy storage terminal.
+The Midland-to-ECHO 1 Pipeline originates at our Midland terminal and extends 418 miles to our Sealy storage terminal.
 Volumes arriving at Sealy are then transported to our ECHO terminal using the Rancho II pipeline, which is a component of our South Texas Crude Oil Pipeline System.
-The Midland-to-ECHO 1 pipeline has an approximate maximum transportation capacity of up to 620 MBPD, depending on certain operational variables.
+The Midland-to-ECHO 1 Pipeline has an approximate maximum transportation capacity of up to 620 MBPD, depending on certain operational variables.

-The Midland-to-ECHO 2 pipeline originates at our Midland terminal and extends 444 miles to our Sealy terminal, with crude oil volumes arriving at Sealy transported to our ECHO terminal using the Rancho II pipeline.
-The Midland-to-ECHO 2 pipeline was created by converting the Midland-to-Sealy segment of one of our two Seminole NGL pipelines from NGL service to crude oil service.
+The Midland-to-ECHO 2 Pipeline originates at our Midland terminal and extends 444 miles to our Sealy terminal, with crude oil volumes arriving at Sealy transported to our ECHO terminal using the Rancho II pipeline.
+The Midland-to-ECHO 2 Pipeline was created by converting the Midland-to-Sealy segment of one of our two Seminole NGL pipelines from NGL service to crude oil service.
 We retain the flexibility to convert this pipeline back to NGL service should future market conditions support the need for additional NGL transportation capacity out of the Permian Basin.
-The Midland-to-ECHO 2 pipeline has an approximate maximum transportation capacity of up to 225 MBPD, depending on certain operational variables.
+The Midland-to-ECHO 2 Pipeline has an approximate maximum transportation capacity of up to 225 MBPD, depending on certain operational variables.

-In July 2019, we announced a third expansion of our Midland-to-ECHO System ("Midland-to-ECHO 3") comprised of a 36-inch pipeline extending from Midland, Texas to our ECHO terminal, and further from ECHO to a third-party terminal in Webster, Texas (collectively, the "Midland-to-Webster pipeline").
-In October 2020, we announced that the Midland-to-ECHO segment of the Midland-to-Webster pipeline was placed into service.
-The ECHO-to-Webster segment was mechanically complete in December 2020.
-Once all facilities are placed into full commercial service, our maximum transportation capacity on the Midland-to-Webster pipeline is expected to approximate 450 MBPD.
+The Midland-to-ECHO 3 Pipeline is comprised of a 36-inch pipeline extending from Midland, Texas to our ECHO terminal, and further from ECHO to a third-party terminal in Webster, Texas (collectively, the "Midland-to-Webster pipeline").
+The maximum transportation capacity on the Midland-to-Webster pipeline is approximately 450 MBPD.